Discount stack first

 When CLCA is the right answer

-For households below 250% of federal poverty level, the California Low-Cost Auto Program (mylowcostauto.com) offers 10/20/3 liability at roughly $250 to $500 a year, specifically authorized by California law to fall below the standard 30/60/15 minimum.
+For households below 250% of federal poverty level, the California Low-Cost Auto Program (mylowcostauto.com) offers 10/20/3 liability at roughly $230 to $900 a year depending on county (2026 rates; unmarried male drivers 19-24 pay a 25% surcharge), specifically authorized by California law to fall below the standard 30/60/15 minimum.
 CLCA is legitimate, state-subsidized, and the right answer for qualifying households.
 We check eligibility at intake for any client whose budget pushes standard non-standard pricing.
+Full details: California Low Cost Auto (CLCA) guide.

 Related